Reviewing Green Thumb Industries (GTBIF) & Its Competitors

-Green Thumb Industries (OTCMKTS:GTBIF – Get Rating) is one of 32 publicly-traded companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its peers?
-We will compare Green Thumb Industries to related companies based on the strength of its risk, profitability, institutional ownership, earnings, valuation, dividends and analyst recommendations.
+Green Thumb Industries (OTCMKTS:GTBIF – Get Rating) is one of 32 public companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its peers?
+We will compare Green Thumb Industries to related companies based on the strength of its analyst recommendations, earnings, dividends, institutional ownership, profitability, valuation and risk.

-This table compares Green Thumb Industries and its peers’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a breakdown of recent recommendations for Green Thumb Industries and its peers, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Green Thumb Industries and its peers, as reported by MarketBeat.com.

 |Sell Ratings